ShuhongChen/shuhongchen.github.io/reviews.md

             and paint them in the world that starts to run.
         </label>
         <!-- <br> -->
-        There's an actually readable english translation of OP1 <a href='https://shirobako.fandom.com/wiki/COLORFUL_BOX#English'>here</a>; I think the song pretty much sums up the beauty imparted by the anime.
+        There's an actually readable english translation of OP1 <a target='blank' href='https://shirobako.fandom.com/wiki/COLORFUL_BOX#English'>here</a>; I think the song pretty much sums up the beauty imparted by the anime.
         Mizushima is my favorite director hands down: girls und panzer, ika musume, joshiraku, plastic neesan, prison school, mayoiga, another (kinda)
     </td>
 </tr>